mhkarimi1383/simple-store/README.md

 ## Usage

 run project with `--help` option

-All the flags can be set using Environment Variables (if you prefer) Here is the naming convention for them All of them are starting with `SS_` and the Option (replace `-` with `_`) and make it Uppercase
+All the flags can be set using Environment Variables (if you prefer) Here is the naming convention for them

+All of them are starting with `SS_` and the Option (replace `-` with `_`) and make it Uppercase

+Also, prometheus exporter will start at the same address in `/metrics` address

 ## Development